isheetaswain/calculator2/README.md

-# calculator2
+# Calculator
-responsive calculator with dynamic color
+A responsive calculator with dynamic color